Blogpost · March 12, 2026

 3. Metrics

-• Token usage: Input tokens, output tokens, total tokens per request.
+• Token usage: Input tokens, output tokens, and total tokens per request.

-• Cost: API cost per request, total daily cost.
+• Cost: API cost per request and total daily cost (critical for budget control).

-• Latency: Time to first token (TTFT), total response time.
+• Latency: Time to first token (TTFT) and total response time.

-• Retrieval quality: Number of documents retrieved, relevance scores.
+• Retrieval quality: Number of documents retrieved and their relevance scores.

-• Error rates: Failed API calls, timeouts, rate limit hits.
+• Error rates: Failed API calls, timeouts, and rate limit hits.

 The Observability Stack for LLMs